Fieldwork Controls - Scheduling & Pacing

 Current availability: US & UK markets

-To use scheduling or pacing, you will need to select the options from the "Launch Options" menu on the Checkout page of your project configuration - this is the last page before you click "Pay now and launch."
+Select scheduling or pacing from the "Launch Options" menu on the Checkout page of your project configuration - this is the last page before you click "Pay now and launch."
 You may need to scroll down to see the "Launch Options" menu.

 You will see it defaults to launching immediately and collecting without pacing.